Minga Port Protocol Specification

 Copy Markdown View Source

 The BEAM editor core and rendering frontends communicate over a binary protocol on stdin/stdout of each frontend process.
-All frontends (Swift/Metal on macOS, GTK4 on Linux, Zig/libvaxis TUI) speak the same base protocol.
-GUI frontends additionally receive structured chrome opcodes documented in GUI_PROTOCOL.md.
+All frontends speak the same base transport, input, parser, and diagnostic protocol.
+Shared visible UI is carried as Semantic UI opcodes documented in GUI_PROTOCOL.md; the GUI name is historical wire terminology, not a product split between GUI and terminal clients.
 This document is the authoritative reference for implementing a Minga frontend.
-You should be able to build a working frontend by reading only this file (plus GUI_PROTOCOL.md for native GUIs).
+You should be able to build a working frontend by reading this file plus GUI_PROTOCOL.md for Semantic UI surfaces.

 Transport